vladandrone5/RunSmart/README.md

 ## To implement the next session:

 - error handling for database inputs (if one field is left empty, a field is not in the specified format, and other errors that appear in my head)
+- make the database visible in a friendly user interface
+- dividing the app into sections as "View History", "Current Training Plan", "Target distances predictions based on plan progress" etc